Home-Group-05-IA-Assignment/AI-Fellowship/README.md

 # AI-Fellowship: Emotion and Stress Recognition Application
 ## Description

-IA-Fellowship is an innovative application designed to accurately recognize emotions and stress levels embedded within textual data.
+IA-Fellowship is an application designed to accurately recognize emotions and stress levels embedded within textual data.
 By harnessing cutting-edge natural language processing (NLP) and machine learning techniques, it facilitates the identification and analysis of various human emotional states conveyed through text.
 ## Environment Setup

-The first model (BERT), was trained in this [GoogleColab](https://colab.research.google.com/drive/1JS5HWG9Pld47A9MGu0onvGb0SsHpfM1O?usp=sharing&authuser=1#scrollTo=KYkqxFLPSc-u), and then was also uploaded to this [HuggingFace](https://huggingface.co/Valwolfor/distilbert_emotions_fellowship/)

-The second model (Logistic Regression) was also trained in a Jupyter Notebook called EmotionsModel.
-You can find its .pkl in the ./clean-data folder.
+The all models was trained with Notebook in Google Colab with T4.
+The Notebook there are in the repository.

+The first model **BERT** (Bidirectional Encoder Representations from Transformers) is a transformer-based machine learning technique for natural language processing (NLP) pre-training.
+Developed by Google, BERT captures the context of words in a sentence in all directions (bidirectionally),This model is pre-trained on a large corpus of text and then fine-tuned for specific tasks like question answering, sentiment analysis, and language understanding.
+Then was also uploaded to this [HuggingFace](https://huggingface.co/Valwolfor/distilbert_emotions_fellowship/).
+This model return the class of the emotion and the probability.
+We used *Distil Bert* with a lost of .02, trained in three epoch.

+The second model **Logistic Regression** tailored for recognizing various human emotions from textual data.
+The process encompasses data preparation, model training, and serialization to enable easy future use without the need to retrain.

+The third model The Bidirectional Gated Recurrent Unit (Bi-GRU) is an advanced neural network used primarily in the field of natural language processing (NLP).
+Combining the strengths of Gated Recurrent Units (GRUs) with a bidirectional approach, Bi-GRU models can capture contextual information from both past and future states within a sequence, making them exceptionally powerful for understanding and processing sequential data, such as text.

+**Key Features**

+Bidirectionality: Unlike traditional GRU models that process data in a single direction, Bi-GRUs analyze data in both forward and backward directions.
+This allows the model to have a more comprehensive understanding of the input sequence.

+GRU Cells: Incorporates GRU cells to efficiently manage information flow, aiding the model in solving vanishing gradient problems and making it capable of handling long-range dependencies within text.

-To ensure a consistent and isolated development environment for this project, ia-venv (a Python virtual environment) is utilized.
+To ensure a consistent and isolated development environment for this project (a Python virtual environment) is utilized.
 Follow these steps to set up your environment:

 ```
 #Install virtualenv if you haven't